farlies/rsked/doc/README-RPi.md

 automatically on the next boot.
 The rules assume the target user, e.g.
 `pi`, is a member of the Linux group `gpio`; add the user to the group if necessary.

+**Initialization** The GPIO configuration is not always as desired on power-up.
+To normalize this, an included Python script, `gpiopost.py`, will force the relevant lines to a known state.
+It will also strobe the outputs, which provides a quick power-on test of the hardware.
+This is invoked automatically by included shell script `startup_rsked`.
+If you use a different GPIO mapping, be sure to adjust `gpiopost.py`.